ON DEMAND VIDEO TRAINING

 During construction or remodeling activities, various types of dust are generated, which can find their way into the ductwork.
 If duct components were stored outside before installation, they may have accumulated dust, rainwater, or even mold.
 Furthermore, outdoor air pollution from sources like vehicle emissions and industrial activities can also infiltrate indoor spaces, especially in urban areas.
 To maintain healthy indoor air quality, it is essential to use proper ventilation systems, air purifiers, and regular maintenance of HVAC systems.
 Ensuring proper storage and handling of duct materials during construction and implementing effective air filtration methods can significantly improve the quality and safety of indoor air.

 How Often Should I have My Air Ducts Cleaned?

-Once an air system is thoroughly cleaned, it should remain clean for 3 to 7 years if properly maintained and a high arrestance filter is installed.
-A standard disposable filter only stops about 10% of the airborne contaminates, allowing 90% of the dust in the room to flow back into the air system.
-To maintain protection against biological growth, an EPA registered biocide should be applied every 6 to 12 months by a qualified Duct Cleaning Professional.
+Once an air system is thoroughly cleaned, it should remain clean for 3 to 7 years if properly maintained and a high arrestance filter, such as a HEPA filter, is installed.
+A standard disposable filter only stops about 10% of the airborne contaminants, allowing 90% of the dust in the room to flow back into the air system.
+To maintain protection against biological growth, an EPA-registered biocide should be applied every 6 to 12 months by a qualified duct cleaning professional.